kanishkakataria/kanishkakataria/README.md

 <!--
 **kanishkakataria/kanishkakataria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ![](https://cdn.hackernoon.com/images/ckxz-5-f-75-v-00-z-00-as-638-qw-6-ofc.jpg)-->
-Here are some ideas to get you started:
+A bit about myself:

-- 🔭 I’m currently working in Principal Financials as a Trainee Engineer
+- 🔭 I’m currently working in Principal Financial Group as a Trainee Engineer
-- 🌱 I’m currently upskilling myself with different skills and commencing new habits for betterment
+- 🌱 I’m currently upskilling myself with different skills and commencing with new habits for betterment
-- 👯 Dancing takes me to another world ....travelling,photography,music,scribbling makes my world better
+- 👯 Dancing takes me to another world ....exploring,travelling,photography,music,scribbling makes my world better
 - 😄 Making friends is my way and coffee is my treat